 Low Molecular Weight Heparin (LMWH) Maintain Dominance in Global Market amid Growing Demand for High-Precision and High-Volume Surgical Procedures

-- Low molecular weight heparin (LMWH) is rapidly becoming the drug of choice for physicians during surgical events or treatments in medical facilities.
+- Low molecular weight heparin (LMWH) is rapidly becoming the drug of choice for physicians during surgical events or treatments in medical facilities involving complex procedures supported by advanced laparoscopy instruments.
 LMWH provides better predictability, is dosed less frequently and contains less risk than standard heparin.
 LMWH is providing indispensable improving outcomes in heart surgery, orthopedic surgery, and cancer care, where precision blood thinning are all key to the multiple number of relevant medications being administrated in the surgical setting.

 - Surgeons also use LMWH in emergencies because it has a rapid-onset and is more manageable.
 The use of LMWH is growing in outpatient and preventive care, in instances such as preventing blood clots during long hospital stays.
 The market for LMWH is growing globally, and LMWH is positioned for rapid growth in developing nations with awareness and improved access to healthcare.
 Therefore, LMWH remain hold its position in the global heparin marketplace.